gewuek/vitis_ai_custom_platform_flow/README.md

    s.
 Connect the interrupt_concat/dout[31:0] to the axi_intc_0/intr[0:0] input.
    t.
 Connect the axi_intc_0/irq output to the Zynq UltraScale+ MPSoC pl_ps_irq0[0:0] input.
    ![vivado_platform_connection.png](/pic_for_readme/vivado_platform_connection.png)<br /><br />
+***Note: Now we have finished the IPI design input, then we need to set some platform parameters and generate the DSA***